leggedrobotics/viplanner/omniverse/README.md

     ./isaaclab.sh -i
     ```

 3. To use Matterport with semantic information within Isaac Sim, a new extension has been developed as part of this work.
 Currently, all parts are getting updated to the latest IsaacLab version.
-A solution that is sufficient for the demo script is available [here](https://github.com/fan-ziqi/isaaclab_envs).
+A solution that is sufficient for the demo script is available [here](https://github.com/fan-ziqi/viplanner_isaaclab_exts).
 Please also clone and link it into IsaacLab.

     ```
-    git clone git@github.com:fan-ziqi/isaaclab_envs.git
+    git clone git@github.com:fan-ziqi/viplanner_isaaclab_exts.git
-    cd isaaclab_envs
+    cd viplanner_isaaclab_exts
     python -m pip install -e extension/omni.isaac.matterport
     python -m pip install -e extension/omni.isaac.carla
     ```